 Are there any scholarships available to help fund my studies?

 Do I need to submit a sample of written work with my application?

-You are not required to submit a piece of written work with your application for the MA in Management Masters programme.
+You are not required to submit a piece of written work with your application for the MSc in Human Resource Management Masters programme.